 Does Christopher have experience dealing with the media?

-Christopher is a knowledgeable, compelling speaker who is able to recount valuable statistics and facts, and can answer questions that stay on target and to the point in all media interviews.
-He is able to actively listen, gain an understanding of issues and transition smoothly into any direction that a producer requests, giving balanced and well researched answers to either a structured interview or one that is conversational.
+As a compelling speaker who is able to recount valuable statistics and facts, and answer questions that stay on target and to the point in all media interviews, Chris is able to actively listen, gain an understanding of issues and transition smoothly in any direction that a writer, editor or producer requests, providing balanced and well-researched answers to either a structured interview, or one that is conversational.
 He is clear and concise when necessary and uses strong descriptive language to illustrate points.
-He is familiar with speaking to all types of press including Radio, Television, Newspapers, and Bloggers.
+He is familiar with speaking to all types of press including radio, television, newspapers, and blogs.
 Christopher is a powerful voice for those who have none.

 What are Christopher Zoukis’ published works?

 He is author of four published non-fiction books, including his most recent Federal Prison Handbook, and is working on several more.
-Christopher is also publisher of a weekly prison newsletter and a regular contributor to the Huffington Post, Prison Legal News and many other national and international news outlets.
+Christopher is also publisher of a weekly prison newsletter and a regular contributor to the Huffington Post, Prison Legal News, New York Daily News, Criminal Legal News, New York Journal of Books, and many other national and international news outlets.

 Why is Christopher serving such a long prison sentence?